LauraBreimann/smFISH_neuron_analysis/README.md

  ### 1. Tiff file extraction from imaris files

-Use ```open_ims_split_gfp_max.ijm``` script to open a set of .ims files, split the channels and resave them as single tiff files.
+  Use the [Fiji](https://fiji.sc/) macro ```open_ims_split_gfp_max.ijm``` script to open a set of .ims files, split the channels and resave them as single tiff files.
+The renaming of the files exprects these channels and might have to be adaptes: 1.
+DAPI, 2.
+GFP, 3. smFISH-1, 4. smFISH-2.
+The script also  saves a max projection of the GFP channel, which might be used to create a binary mask.

  ### 2. Mask creation using Ilastik

-  Use Ilastik (cite) to create masks.
+  [Ilastik](https://www.ilastik.org/) can be used to create a binary mask to filter the smFISH detections.
+Since neurons are pretty flat, mask are creeated from max projections of the GFP  channel.
-  The Autocontex analysis step
+  The ```Autocontex``` analysis step
-  Select Simple segmentation as output files format Select tiff file to export.
+  Select ```Simple segmentation``` as output files format Select tiff file to export.
-  Batch mode for images that looks similar
+  Batch mode for images that look similar

  ### 3. Mask refinement and area detection using Fiji

-  Use the ```creating_mask.ijm``` to create binary masks from the segmentation.
+  Use the ```creating_mask.ijm``` to create binary masks from the Ilastik segmentation.
-  Using the brush tool segemtnation can be corrected.
+  Using the brush tool segemtnation can be corrected to remove small background signals or neighbouring cells.
   Also the seperation of soma and neurite can be done with the brush and image calculation tool.